estebanstifli/wpbotwriter/readme.txt

 [youtube https://youtu.be/7aq0496XwY0]

 WP Bot Writer is a WordPress plugin that leverages artificial intelligence (AI) to rewrite existing content or generate completely new content.
-It integrates with sources such as WordPress, RSS, and Google News to provide unique and SEO-optimized content.
+It integrates with sources such as WordPress and RSS to provide unique and SEO-optimized content.

 With BotWriter, you can automate the creation of blog posts on your website using AI.
 Customize parameters to suit your needs, and let the bot generate high-quality articles based on your settings, ensuring fresh and relevant content for your audience.